 Our programme benefited greatly from its integration of practitioners from different disciplines.
-The team that developed ideas, produced digital content and conducted the EPE activities included Earth scientists, engineers and technicians, secondary school teachers, a journalist and a sound artist.
-Our teachers (CT and BOD) made key contributions to the development of classroom-activity ideas, from the early stages of the programme planning.
-Our journalist and media expert (DF) participated in the programme development since before the expedition and produced a popular blog that covered the expedition, also maintaining professionally the project's digital media presence, increasingly recognised as essential in science communication (Drake et al., 2014).
-Together with our sound artist (DS), they shot and edited onboard the project-introduction and tour-of-the-ship videos.
-The sound artist, whose primary work using the sounds recorded on the ship will be presented in a monthlong show as part of a major international festival, made sure we were all heard during the video links, even outside in strong winds.
-The engineers and technicians (AS, MS, LC) presented and explained with authority the technology aspect of the project.
-All the team members onboard the Celtic Explorer presented their perspectives on the project to the school students, conveying the importance of collaboration and the diversity of backgrounds and skills that is required by a major science project.
+The team that developed ideas, produced digital content, and conducted the EPE activities included Earth scientists, engineers and technicians, secondary school teachers, a journalist, and a sound artist.
+Our teachers (Céline Tirel and Brendan O'Donoghue) made key contributions to the development of classroomactivity ideas, from the early stages of the programme planning.
+Our journalist and media expert (Daniel Farrell) had participated in the programme development since before the expedition and produced a popular blog that covered the expedition, also professionally maintaining the project's digital media presence, increasingly recognized as essential in science communication (Drake et al., 2014).
+Together with our sound artist (David Stalling), they shot and edited onboard the project-introduction and tour-of-the-ship videos.
+The sound artist, whose primary work using the sounds recorded on the ship will be presented in a month-long show as part of a major international festival, made sure we were all heard during the video links, even outside in strong winds.
+The engineers and technicians (Arne Schwenk, Mick Smyth, Louise Collins) presented and explained with authority the technology aspect of the project.
+All the team members onboard the RV Celtic Explorer presented their perspectives on the project to the school students, conveying the importance of collaboration and the diversity of backgrounds and skills that is required by a major science project.